A quick guide on where and how to apply for a TIMS card and trekking permits in Kathmandu, Nepal.

 Before you apply for a TIMS card in Kathmandu, you need to know the following:

-- Trekking entry and exit points
+- Entry and exit points for your trek

 - Emergency contact info for Nepal (can use a tour agency as a contact)